Independent Contractor vs Consultant: What’s the Difference?

 With so many types of independent workers, what do the terms independent consultant and independent contractor really mean?

-Independent professionals go by many names: consultant, contractor, freelancer, self-employed, and small business owner may be used to accurately describe a non-employee that performs work for a company for a period of time for an agreed upon price.
+Independent professionals go by many names: consultant, contractor, freelancer, self-employed, and small business owner may be used to accurately describe a non-employee who performs work for a company for a period of time for an agreed-upon price.

 What is a Contractor?

-According to the Internal Revenue Service (IRS): “people such as doctors, dentists, veterinarians, lawyers, accountants, contractors, subcontractors, public stenographers, or auctioneers who are in an independent trade, business or profession in which they offer their services to the general public are generally independent contractors.”
-Use occasionally, only in reference to the legal definition of independent contractor.
+According to the IRS, “people such as doctors, dentists, veterinarians, lawyers, accountants, contractors, subcontractors, public stenographers, or auctioneers who are in an independent trade, business or profession in which they offer their services to the general public are generally independent contractors.”

 What is an Independent Consultant?

 Some independent contractors may refer to themselves as independent consultants, as this term more accurately describes the nature of their work.
-Independent consultants provide expertise and seek to enhance aspects that are already working well for their clients while redefining, eliminating, or changing aspects that hinder the overall operation of the client’s business.
+Independent consultants provide expertise and seek to enhance aspects that are already working well for their clients while redefining, eliminating, or changing aspects that hinder business operations.
 This may include making recommendations for merging departments, adding or eliminating positions within the full-time workforce, or devising ways to be more efficient and productive.

 Independent professionals exist across a variety of industries and areas of expertise.
 These workers can be graphic designers, IT professionals, writers, procurement specialists, or in another field entirely—consultants are only limited by their ability to have a clearly articulated area of expertise that can be packaged and sold to clients.

-Companies that engage an independent professional are seeking a strategic problem solver—an expert with the ability to diagnose an issue and develop and implement a plan to cure it, not just a body to complete a specific task.
+Companies that engage independent consultants are seeking strategic problem solvers—experts with the ability to diagnose issues and develop and implement solutions, not just bodies to complete specific tasks.
 Some independents enjoy the intricacies of this level of strategic detail while others prefer to simply work in their area of expertise.
 The idea is to make a conscious choice about how your services are positioned to your clients.

 To learn more about how to become an independent professional, read our article: How to Transition from W-2 Employment to Self-Employment